 The transaxle of a vehicle is the integrated assembly of the transmission and the differential.
 This means the transaxle is responsible for allowing you to both change gears (just like with a transmission) and split the engine power amongst the wheels of your vehicle (just like a differential).

 You will find a transaxle in many modern cars which have the engine in the same position as the area where the wheels are driven.
 The most common cars with transaxles include most four-wheel drive cars and all front engine front-wheel-drive cars.
 Corvettes including the new C8, are well known for utilizing a transaxle.

 Do not confuse a transaxle with a transmission because they are two different things.
 A transaxle has a transmission integrated into it, but it is not just a transmission because it has a differential integration as well.
 In cars without a transaxle, the transmission and differential would be two separate assemblies and they’d be connected through a driveshaft.

 The reason transaxles are more popular now is because they allow the weight of the rear and front to be distributed evenly.
 That way, the vehicle can be handled better and the overall weight is reduced.

 Transaxle Repair Cost

-The rebuild or repair cost of a transaxle won’t be as much money as a replacement cost.
+The rebuild or repair cost of a transaxle often won’t cost as much as total replacement of the transaxle, but it depends on the root cause of the issue.
 At least with a rebuild, you are not purchasing a totally new transaxle part for your vehicle.
 You’re just taking the current transaxle and taking it apart, so you can rebuild it again with new components.

 This is meant to replace any older components that may have caused the transaxle to malfunction or perform slowly in the first place.
 Although this is an expensive job, your parts costs will still be cheaper because you’ll get to retain a lot of the same components as well.